MihaiHng/Password-Shielded-Transfer/README.md

 - New ERC20 tokens can be approved and added by the owner

-- The system removes periodically and automatically old transfers from tracking

-- The system removes periodically and automatically inactive users from tracking

 - Functions ready to be automatically called with Chainlink Automation:
     - Refunding of expired transfers(custom-logic)
-    - Removing of inactive users(time-based)
+    - Removing of inactive users(time-based) <- automation not active
-    - Cleaning of user history(time-based)
+    - Cleaning of user history(time-based) <- automation not active

 # Getting Started